astronomer/docs/learn/using-airflow-plugins.md

 Plugins are external features that can be added to customize your Airflow installation.
 They are automatically imported upon starting your Airflow instance if they have been added to `plugins` folder of an Airflow project.

-In this guide you'll learn how to add a plugin to your Airflow instance as well as what components can be part of a plugin.
+In this guide, you'll learn how to add a plugin to your Airflow instance and what Airflow components can be part of a plugin.

 ## Assumed knowledge